-How do wholesalers, manufacturers and other B2B players increase their bottom lines with digital commerce?
-Here, we reveal the success stories of Cargo Crew, Dawn Foods, TROX and Geberit — and how they capitalize on composable commerce and MACH.
+How do manufacturers, wholesalers and distributors increase their bottom lines with digital commerce?
+Here, we reveal the B2B success stories of Cargo Crew, TROX, Geberit and Tamron Europe — and how they capitalize on composable commerce.

-As a massive demand for digital-first B2B sales came into play, many companies took on the herculean task of offering eCommerce portals at a breakneck speed.
-The ones that transformed their customer journeys thrived and are now looking at the next phase of this evolution: expanding their portals into more robust omnichannel and B2C-like experiences to enable B2B sellers to reach new markets, increase customer acquisition and retention and, yes, boost revenue long-term.
+Amidst the massive demand for digital-first B2B sales since the COVID-19 pandemic, many companies have taken on the Herculean task of offering eCommerce portals at a breakneck speed.
+The ones that transformed their customer journeys thrived and are now looking at the next phase of this evolution: Expanding their portals into more robust omnichannel and B2C-like experiences to reach new markets, increase customer acquisition and retention and, of course, boost revenue long-term.

 These nuggets of insight point to the urgency for B2B experiences to become B2C in disguise.
-This shift is recognized by market leaders such as Australia’s largest fashion uniform retailer, Cargo Crew.
-With composable commerce, the family-owned business launched a unique multi-site platform with 27 websites, enabling an easy 24/7 ordering of curated uniform ranges that offers a B2C-like shopping experience.
+This shift is recognized by market leaders such as Australia’s largest fashion workwear company, Cargo Crew.
+With composable commerce, the business builds custom B2B websites dedicated to strategic clients to streamline the complex uniform supply chain process and facilitate easy 24/7 ordering of curated uniform ranges, including categories, images, pricing and catalog.
+This tailored site enables clients to purchase uniforms in bulk and personalize products with embroidery, monograms, emojis and logos, resemblinga B2C-like shopping experience.

-Through shared content, development of free multi-site, flexible accounts that support B2C, B2B and B2B2C, our technology allows us to ‘play small, market-wide.’
-We have created scale within our business by being able to quickly launch and customize a web of eCommerce sites across our complex business.
+Through shared content and development of free multi-site, flexible accounts that support B2C, B2B and B2B2C, our technology allows us to ‘play small, market-wide.’
+We have created scale within our business by being able to quickly launch and customize a web of eCommerce sites across our complex business

 Director of Business Operations, Cargo Crew

 Since launching the new eCommerce platform, Cargo Crew has seen a significant uplift in online revenue by 34%, in addition to growing 10% in transactions and 19% in ordered items.
-At the same time, the company saved an estimated 2,000 hours of client service and customer administration time when compared to a manual ordering process.
+Furthermore, the company saved an estimated 2,000 hours of client service and customer administration time compared to a manual ordering process.
 Now, online shopping represents 73% of total transactions and 38% of business revenue.

 In B2B, it’s common to tailor products to fit unique customer needs.
 Reflecting customizations into eCommerce journeys is a recurring challenge, as digital product configurations must be flexible and modular enough to power limitless made-to-order product variations.

 A B2B components supplier for room ventilation and air conditioning, TROX is the epitome of product customization to fulfill bespoke customer requirements.
-Employing microservices-based and API-first architecture by commercetools, TROX created a sophisticated product finder and configurator that supports up to 30 million possible configurations.
-Thanks to an algorithm permanently running in the background, their solution can determine if the customer’s desired components are compatible — and if the combination can be produced at all.
+With a composable architecture, TROX created a sophisticated product finder and configurator that supports up to 30 million possible configurations.
+Thanks to an algorithm permanently running in the background, the company’s solution can determine if the customer’s desired components are compatible — and if the combination can be produced at all.

 The commercetools solution gave us the flexibility we needed to ensure the constant growth of our systems.
 It is in line with our strategy to be able to grow in a modular and flexible manner in order to be able to ideally reflect the demands of our customers.